el2718/sudoku/README.md

 ## Demos

-Use logical strategies to solve puzzle 5, set solved_max=2, do not export, no elimination
+use logical strategies to solve puzzle 5, set solved_max=2, do not export, no elimination

 ```bash
 ./sudoku.x puzzle5.txt
 ```

-Use brute force to solve puzzle 6, and set solved_max=100, save the solutions to text files.
+use brute force to solve puzzle 6, and set solved_max=100, save the solutions to text files.
 Then elminate 30 elements from the solution 10 of puzzle 6, do not save the results.

 ```bash
 ./sudoku.x puzzle6.txt 2 100 1
 ./sudoku.x puzzle6_solution10.txt 2 2 0 30
 ```

-Eliminate elements from puzzle 2 as much as possible, save the solution and the elminated puzzle.
+eliminate elements from puzzle 2 as much as possible, save the solution and the elminated puzzle.

 ```bash
 ./sudoku.x puzzle2.txt 1 2 1 81